itsina96/FAC-application/README.md

 To visit, please click <a href="http://itsina96.github.io/FAC-application">here</a>

-Thanks for taking your time and visiting my website.
-I hope you enjoy!
+Thanks for taking your time and visit my website.
+I hope you enjoy.